SATELLITES & MISSIONS

 IRIDE CONSTELLATION

-OHB Italia is responsible for the following activities: satellite development, launch, in-orbit management and dual-use space asset, which provides an unprecedent persistent surveillance capability.
-Services generated by the constellation will be destined to marine/terrestrial surveillance; climate change; atmospheric monitoring; security; emergency management.
+OHB Italia is responsible for the satellite development, launch, in-orbit management, and operation of this dual-use space asset, which offers unprecedented persistent surveillance capabilities.
+The services generated by the constellation will support maritime and terrestrial surveillance, climate change monitoring, atmospheric studies, security, and emergency management.

 Under a programme of and funded by the European Space Agency.
 The view expressed herein can in no way be taken to reflect the official opinion of the European Space Agency